clickberry/nsqd-ecs/README.md

 ## Solution
 Our Dockerfile overrides standard container ENTRYPOINT to dynamicly retrieve public ip address of the container and start nsqd with proper `-broadcast-address` flag.
+So you can create ECS service based on the `clickberry/nsqd-ecs` image and scale it safely, because all instantiated docker containers will set propert `-broadcast-address` automatically for you.
+Enjoy!